-This is a easy topic for me to cover since I started TaeKwondo in my late forties.
-Sure there will have to be alterations to your training, but it doesn’t matter what age you are.
+I started TaeKwondo in my late 40’s, and sure there will have to be alterations to your training, but it doesn’t matter what age you are.
 You can still train TaeKwondo techniques just like younger students.
 Just with a few alterations.

 If you’re an older person that is curious about starting TaeKwondo training keep reading below.
 This will be a guide for how you should go about training TaeKwondo when you’re older.